Sometimes we may need to suspend your plan. This means your plan will continue, but you won’t be able to use your supports for a period of time.

 We can’t pay any funding for NDIS supports while your plan is suspended.
 Your service providers also won’t be able to claim for services provided to you.

-You can’t ask for a plan review while your plan is suspended.
+You can’t ask for a change to your plan while your plan is suspended.

 An Early Childhood Partner or Local Area Coordinator also doesn’t need to help you connect to other services while your plan is suspended.
 But we can still do this if we think it’s appropriate.